NFL reaches 'major milestone' with record 9 minority head coaches in place for the 2024 season

 That mission finally seems to be paying off.

-Four minority head coaches have been hired this year, including Atlanta's Raheem Morris, New England's Jerod Mayo, Las Vegas' Antonio Pierce and Carolina's Dave Canales, bringing the number of coaches of color entering the 2024 season to nine, the most in league history.
+Four minority head coaches have been hired this year — Atlanta’s Raheem Morris, New England’s Jerod Mayo, Las Vegas’ Antonio Pierce and Carolina’s Dave Canales — bringing the number of coaches of color entering the 2024 season to nine, the most in league history.
 Seattle and Washington have yet to fill their vacancies.

 “The league has been struggling to raise the percentage of head coaches of color, particularly Black head coaches,” Lapchick told The Associated Press.
 “The NFL has worked hard to put programs in place to make this happen and the rewards have finally come home.”